kwajiehao/hospital-porters-bot/README.md

 Currently, to accept a request, porters often reply to the original message with a short message "Noted".
 With the Telegram bot, they should reply to the message with `/noted`.
 The bot will change the status of the request from 'pending' to 'active'.
 This section works by utilizing the `reply_to_message` attribute in the payload to find the original request.

 To close a request, porters often reply to the original message with "Done".
 With the bot, they just need to reply to the original message with `/done` instead.

+### To-do
+- Currently, Telegram does not accept slash commands without input text (for example, a message of `/close` or `/close  ` would not be accepted but a message of `/close a` would